CA-CST-SII/Software-Standards/C#_Standards.md

     }
 }
 </pre>
-Note: Indexer variables are generally named i,j,k, etc.  But in cases like this, it may make sense to reconsider this rule.
-In general, when the same counters or indexers are reused or can provide insight into the functionality, give them meaningful names.
+Note: Indexer variables are generally named i,j,k, etc.  But in cases like this, it may make

+sense to reconsider this rule.
+In general, when the same counters or indexers are reused or

+can provide insight into the functionality, give them meaningful names.

-==Embedded Comments and Documentation==
+##Embedded Comments and Documentation##
-===Block Comments===
+###Block Comments###
 Block comments should not be used above Constructors, Methods, and Properties.
+Instead use

-Instead use the /// XML comments discussed in a later section to give C # standard descriptions.
-For the most part, appropriately named classes, methods, properties, and variables should make the code self-explanatory and limit in-line comments to the occasional, single-line // comments.
-However, complex algorithms/business rules occasionally do require more verbose in-line commenting.
-In these cases if you wish to use block comments you should use the following style:
+the /// XML comments discussed in a later section to give C # standard descriptions.
+For the

+most part, appropriately named classes, methods, properties, and variables should make the

+code self-explanatory and limit in-line comments to the occasional, single-line // comments.

+However, complex algorithms/business rules occasionally do require more verbose in-line

+commenting.
+In these cases if you wish to use block comments you should use the following

+style:
 <pre>
 /* Line 1
  * Line 2
  * Line 3
  */
 </pre>
-Lining up the asterisks and closing the comment block on a separate line will visually set the comment block off from code for the (human) reader.
-Comment blocks are also useful for ìcommenting outî sections of code during development / debugging; however, functionality being deprecated should not be ìcommented outî and left in the source files.
-Instead, rely on the source repository to retain historical functionality.
+Lining up the asterisks and closing the comment block on a separate line will visually set

+the comment block off from code for the (human) reader.
+Comment blocks are also useful for

-===Single-Line Comments===
+‚Äúcommenting out‚Äù sections of code during development / debugging; however, functionality

+being deprecated should not be ‚Äúcommented out‚Äù and left in the source files.
+Instead, rely

+on the source repository to retain historical functionality.

+###Single-Line Comments###
 Single-line // comments should be used where subtle clarification is needed.
-A rule of thumb is that the length of a comment should not exceed the length of the code being explained; and, with the exception of complex algorithms/business rules, the need for long comments is generally an indication of poorly named or structured source code.
-Single-line comments may also be used to ìcomment outî code during development / debugging but, again, ìcommented outî code should not be left in the source files.
+A rule of thumb

+is that the length of a comment should not exceed the length of the code being explained;

+and, with the exception of complex algorithms/business rules, the need for long comments is

+generally an indication of poorly named or structured source code.
+Single-line comments may

+also be used to ‚Äúcomment out‚Äù code during development / debugging but, again, ‚Äúcommented out‚Äù

+code should not be left in the source files.

-When single-line comments are used as in-line, code documentation they must be indented to the same level as the code they are clarifying.
-When using single-line comments to "comment out" code, place the // comment marks at the beginning of the line to enhance the visibility of commented out code.
+When single-line comments are used as in-line, code documentation they must be indented to

+the same level as the code they are clarifying.
+When using single-line comments to "comment

+out" code, place the // comment marks at the beginning of the line to enhance the visibility

+of commented out code.

-===XML Documentation Overview===
+###XML Documentation Overview###
-In the .NET framework, Microsoft has introduced a documentation generation system based on XML comments.
+In the .NET framework, Microsoft has introduced a documentation generation system based on

+XML comments.
 These comments are formally single line C# comments containing XML tags.
+They

-They follow this pattern for single line comments:
+follow this pattern for single line comments:
 <pre>
 /// <summary>
 /// This class...